-The policy concern that motivated the World Bank study in 1985 is clearly present in Bongaarts' commentary on Sub-Saharan Africa.
-When high fertility is combined with relatively low mortality, it leads to rapid population growth and high rates of child dependency.
-Stalls and slowdowns in the fertility transition delay the prospect of a demographic dividend from declining dependency rates (Eastwood & Lipton 2011), and there are plenty of powerful reasons for thinking that continuing high fertility undermines the prospects for economic and social development, and makes it more difficult for households to escape from poverty3.
+Table 1 Countries outside SSA for which stalling has been reported in published paper Past stalls - followed by continuing decline dividend from declining dependency rates (Eastwood & Lipton, 2011), and there are plenty of powerful reasons for thinking that continuing high fertility undermines the prospects for economic and social development, and makes it more difficult for households to escape from poverty3.
 There is, however, an important additional dimension to the concern about Sub-Saharan Africa, which is that stalling fertility - when it is such a common occurrence across the region - may be symptomatic of the extent to which high fertility is embedded in Sub-Saharan African societies4.
 It lends support to the view that the transition to a low mortality, low fertility demographic regime may prove much harder to achieve in Sub-Saharan Africa than it has elsewhere.
-The updated list of Sub-Saharan African countries with currently stalling fertility in table 3 also supports this view.
-Out of the 26 countries in the region which have 'reasonably current' data, 14 have 'stagnant'5 fertility.
+The updated list of Sub-Saharan African countries with currently stalling fertility in Table 3 also supports this view.
+Out of the 27 countries in the region which have 'reasonably current' data, 14 have 'stagnant'5 fertility.